 - Pesticides meant to eliminate parasites from livestock are often deadly to oxpeckers.

-Where to Find Oxpecker
+Where to Find the Oxpecker

 Both the red-billed and the yellow-billed species are found in the savannas of sub-Saharan Africa in areas where there are at least some large trees for nesting.
 They live in areas with large game animals or livestock, on which they are dependent.

 The yellow-billed oxpecker ranges from the western coast of Senegal across the continent toward Kenya, and south in distributed areas all the way to South Africa.
-They live in elevations from sea level up to 9.800 feet.
+They live in elevations from sea level up to 9,800 feet.
 The red-billed oxpecker is found on the eastern side of Africa, from Ethiopia to South Africa.
 The ranges of both species sometimes overlap.

 Oxpecker Scientific Name

-The two species of oxpeckers are the only members of the genus Buphagus and the family, Buphagidae.
-Buphagus is derived from the Greek words, “bous,” meaning ox or cow, and “phago,” which refers to eating.
+The two species of oxpeckers are the only members of the genus Buphagus and the family Buphagidae.
+Buphagus is derived from the Greek words “bous,” meaning ox or cow, and “phago,” which refers to eating.
 The name makes sense, given the feeding habits of these birds.

 The name of the yellow-billed oxpecker, Buphagus africanus, is pretty clear.
 The red-billed oxpecker, Buphagus erythrorhyncus, makes sense, too, given that “erythro” means red and “rhynchus” refers to a snout or bill.
 The oxpeckers once belonged to the Sturnidae family, but they were reassigned in 1828.